The 9 Mobile Gaming Statistics That Show The Dominance Of Gaming Apps

 UPDATE: Increasing revenue by nearly $10 billion to $50.4 billion in 2017, mobile gaming growth has shown no signs of slowing down.

 2. About 811,911 mobile games are offered on app stores

 Mobile games total an estimated 800,000 apps on app stores.
 To compare, Apple’s App Store houses a total of 2.2 million apps.
 This means that mobile gaming apps represent over a third of the total apps available on the App Store.
 The revenue generated per mobile game was predicted to be about $40,000, but current metrics on mobile game revenue suggests that the average revenue generated per mobile game is much higher.

 UPDATE: Mobile gaming makes up a fair share of the apps pie, accounting for 811,911 of apps on the App Store in 2018.

 3. 82% of revenue generated from the iOS Apple App Store comes from mobile gaming

 Downloads of mobile games are higher than ever, and will not likely slow in the coming years.
 By the beginning of 2017, apps and games reached 90 billion downloads in the Google Play and Apple's App Store, a 15% increase from the year before.
 Growth in mobile game downloads was greatest in Google Play, driven by China.
 Apple’s App Store was similarly driven by China, which contributed 80% of Apple’s growth.

-4. Mobile gaming generated 37% of total video game revenue in 2016
+4. Mobile gaming generated more than 50% of total video game revenue in 2018

 5. 62% of smartphone owners install a game within a week of getting their phones